vocdoni/davinci-node/cmd/ballotproof-wasm/README.md

 ## Key Components

 - **Ballot Encryption**: Uses ElGamal encryption to protect vote privacy
-- **Nullifier Generation**: Creates a unique identifier that proves a vote was cast without revealing who cast it
-- **Commitment**: Cryptographically binds a voter to their ballot while preserving privacy
 - **Circuit Inputs**: Prepares the data needed for zero-knowledge proof generation

 ## Output Format